zgbjgg/hot_swap/README.md

 making swap
 =====

+open another terminal and :
-now edit the module 'dummy_module' and check comment the line {ok, length(Arg)} and uncomment the line {ok, Arg}, to retrieve the list instead length of the list
+now edit the module 'dummy_module' and comment the line '{ok, length(Arg)}' and uncomment the line '{ok, Arg}', to retrieve the list value instead length of the list

-in another terminal re-compile:
+re-compile:

 		$ make compile